Slow passage through a transcritical bifurcation in piecewise linear differential systems: canard explosion and enhanced delay: A PWL minimal model for a transcritical bifurcation

 Let us consider the continuous piecewise linear differential system

 with parameters $0\leq \varepsilon \ll 1$ and $\lambda>0.$ The Lipschitz character of the vector field ensures the uniqueness of the solutions of the initial condition problem.
 Hence, let $\varphi(t;(x_0,y_0),\lambda,\varepsilon)$ denote the solution of \eqref{eq:transBif} with initial condition $(x_0,y_0)$.
-Even if the system \eqref{eq:transBif} is globally non-linear, when restricted to any of the four quadrants, $Q_k$ with $k\in\{1,2,3,4\}$, it becomes linear.
+Even if System \eqref{eq:transBif} is globally non-linear, when restricted to any of the four quadrants, $Q_k$ with $k\in\{1,2,3,4\}$, it becomes linear.
 Therefore, local expressions for the flow can be easily obtained, see Eq.~\eqref{eq:theFlows-x}-\eqref{eq:theFlows-y}.

-For $\varepsilon = 0$ the equilibrium points of system \eqref{eq:transBif} define the critical manifold
+For $\varepsilon = 0$ the equilibrium points of System \eqref{eq:transBif} define the critical manifold

 All the equilibrium points in $\mathcal{S}_0$, except the origin, are normally hyperbolic.
 Indeed, its respective Jacobian matrix has an eigenvalue with real part equal to zero and another eigenvalue equal to $\pm 1$.
-Hence, the critical manifold $\mathcal{S}_0$, is the union of: (i) four normally hyperbolic branches, two attracting $\mathcal{S}^\pm_{a,0}$ and two repelling $\mathcal{S}^\pm_{a,0}$
+Hence, the critical manifold $\mathcal{S}_0$, is the union of: (i) four normally hyperbolic branches, two attracting $\mathcal{S}^\pm_{a,0}$ and two repelling $\mathcal{S}^\pm_{r,0}$

-and (ii) the point $(0,0)$ which is not normally hyperbolic.
+and (ii) the point $(0,0)$ at which the normal hyperbolicity is lost since the vector field at the origin is not differentiable.
 We note that the subscript $a,r$ in the slow manifold indicates attracting or repelling and the superscript $\pm$ corresponds to the sign of the $y$ variable.

 Let us now study the perturbed system ($\varepsilon > 0$).
 In this case, Fenichel's theory \cite{F79,J95} implies that outside of a small neighbourhood of $(0,0)$, the different branches of the critical manifold persist as slow manifolds.
-By computing the eigenspace associated with the slow eigenvalue of system \eqref{eq:transBif}, we can obtain analytical expressions for canonical slow manifolds \cite{PTV16}.
+By computing the eigenspace associated with the slow eigenvalue of System \eqref{eq:transBif}, we can obtain analytical expressions for canonical slow manifolds \cite{PTV16}.
 In that way we obtain the following expressions for the two canonical stable slow manifolds

 and for the two canonical unstable slow manifolds

 each of them perturbing from its respective branch of the critical manifold given in \eqref{eq:critical-mainfold-branches} (see Fig.~\ref{fig:my_label}).